sammyrast/near_earth_space_objects/README.md

 5. Create requirements.txt
 6. Create a seperate module which will connect to nasa api and extract the data.
 7. Create a seperate modules namely models to represent the data type with PyDantic.
-8. Find out and write tests inside of tests/ folder
+8. Write tests inside of tests/ folder - use PyTest
 9. Test it out and if it works add a picture on this README and a video loaded to git repo.